jyotiyadav2508/Blog_Website_PP4/README.md

 	- Set up template file features with views.py and urls.py
   - about.html (Description about incredible india)
   - blog.html (to view all blog posts)
-  - author_page.html (for author's personal collections)
+  - user_page.html (for user's personal collections)
   - post_details.html (for detailed post view)
   - destinations_post.html (to view blog post for a selected destination)
-  - add_post.html (to allow author's input for blog posts)
+  - add_post.html (to allow user's input for blog posts)
-  - delete_post.html (to allow author to delete his post)
+  - delete_post.html (to allow user to delete his post)
   - search.html (to search a blog post)
-  - update_post.html (to allow author to edit his post)
+  - update_post.html (to allow user to edit his post)
-  - author_post_list.html (to allow author to view all post, which he posted so far)
+  - author_post_list.html (to allow user to view all post, which he posted so far)
-- Install Allauth for sign in, sign up and sign out tenplates with-  pip3 install django-allauth
+- Install Allauth for sign in, sign up and sign out templates with-  pip3 install django-allauth
 	- Install crispy-forms to add styles to Django account templates with-  pip3 install crispy-bootstrap5
 - Intensive Manual Testing and Validation checks of each page and codes written
 - Final Deployment steps